top of page

 Emma Pattenden

-Waterways, 2024
+River, 2024

 An ongoing exploration of Melbourne’s hidden natural ecologies, focusing on its historical waterways and their continued presence in the urban landscape.
 Created as part of the Centre of Projection Art 2024 residency, the work explores our interconnected relationships with non-human ecologies.
 By capturing the interactions of fresh and salt water with ink and watercolour, the artwork mimics changes in these